Chirag-Jani/hardhat-react-demo/README.md

 - delete the 'README.md' file
   (otherwise it will cause an error while trying to create a react app as it will also create a README.md file and then both with clash with each other)

-- open the terminal and write, 'npx create-react-app <app-name>' to get the initial boiler plate code ready
+- open the terminal and write, 'npx create-react-app app-name' to get the initial boiler plate code ready

 - now, we can deploy the contract (note that we have to set the 'artifacts' path before deployment - see 'hardhat.config.js' file)